Pillager225/Regression/README.md

 # Regression
-Program that does Linear and Ridge Regression in closed form and using gradient descent
+Program that does Linear and Ridge Regression in closed form, and gradient descent.